virg736/The-Man-in-the-Middle/README.md

 ---

-Licensed under the MIT License.
-Copyright (c) 2025 virg736
-See the LICENSE file for full license text.
--->

 A local audit toolkit to detect proxy-based interception tools (Burp Suite, Fiddler, MITMProxy...).

 - *This project is available in both English and French.*